This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 - 1 teaspoon granulated sugar - plus more as needed

-- 1 cup heavy cream - or to taste
+- 1 cup heavy cream - to taste, or half-and-half

 Instructions